uw-pluverse/pluverse-latex-style-guide/README.md

 - You can use TexStudio, vim or other editors locally and push you changes to the remote git repository.

+### Naming convention for your git repository

+- `paper-<project name>` if the project is for a paper.
+- `thesis-<your first or full name>` if the project is for your thesis.

+Note that the naming convention is mainly to help the advisor manage multiple paper repositories.

 ### Use a grammar checker.

 If you are using Texstudio, please follow this:  https://tex.stackexchange.com/a/282571.